 Bream absolutely adore corn!
-It’s easy for them to locate with its bright yellow colouring and salty taste plus the fish will spend plenty of time tucking into each grain which makes it a great hookbait.
-Two or three grains on a hair will make your hookbait stand out.
+It's easy for them to locate with its bright yellow colouring and salty taste plus the fish will spend plenty of time tucking into each grain which makes it a great hook bait.

 While live maggots may draw in too many small fish, dead maggots are an excellent bait during the daytime.
 Include dead maggots in your feed and on your hook as their lack of movement will keep the tiddlers away.
 Try four maggots on a 14 hook.

 As with live maggots, worms could cause you a problem at a venue hosting plentiful small fish.
 However, in low-stocked water they might do the trick.
 Lobworms are an excellent choice if you can get them.